andreupav/3DGrid/README.md

-## 3DGrid

-Simple processing test, to get used to it.
+3DGrid is a simple processing program, to test and get used to it.
 Following some of https://github.com/CodingTrain tutorials.